ethicalrohitt/ethicalrohitt/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"/>
 </h2>

-I'm **[`EthicalRohit`](https://github.com/ethicalrohitt)**, a Hacker & Security Researcher and an aspiring Cybersecurity Specialist and Bug Hunter.
+I'm **Rohit Kailas Pawar**, also known as **[`EthicalRohit`](https://github.com/ethicalrohitt)**, a Hacker & Security Researcher and an aspiring Cybersecurity Specialist and Bug Hunter.
 With a strong passion for technology and expertise in vulnerability assessment and bug hunting, my goal is to safeguard digital assets and contribute to a more secure online community.
 My security research and responsible disclosures have been recognized by organizations such as **NASA**, **BOLT**, the **U.S. Government**, the **Defense Nuclear Facilities Safety Board**, **Telekom**, **Fyers**, among others, for identifying and reporting critical vulnerabilities.
 I have also been officially assigned **2 CVEs** for vulnerabilities I discovered and responsibly disclosed.

 <details>
   <summary>More about me</summary>